dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 The pneumatic system provides engine bleed air at the required pressure and temperature to these systems.

 Low-pressure bleed air, supplemented automatically as required by high-pressure bleed air, is supplied to the environmental control unit to meet environmental control system and pressurization requirements.

+* (APU bleed must be off when doing bleed check ... see expanded procedures ... also PACK on?)
 -->

 ![Learjet 45 bleed air.](/img/learjet-45/systems/ch-18-figure-2-bleed-air.png){width=600}

 * Each engine can independently supply bleed air for the systems that require it.
-* Two ways to get the emer press valves to open
+* Two ways to get the "EMER PRESS" valves to open
   * Manually -- press the button
+  * Automatically
-  * Automatically -- over 9,500 feet cabin altitude
+    * Over 9,500 feet cabin altitude (if in low-altitude setpoint)
+    * Over 14,500 feet cabin altitude (if in high-altitude setpoint)
 * Routes LP unconditioned air into cabin -- hot air
 * NAC valves fail open
 * "HI FLOW" just gives pack higher pressure air
+  * Limitations (see AFM page 1-12) must be off when:
+    * TO power selected
+    * Landing
+    * Anti-ice operations
+    * Above 30,000 feet
 * HP valves open when descending to maintain cabin pressure
 * Anti-ice check is checking function of lots of valves
-* (APU bleed must be off when doing bleed check ... see expanded procedures ... also PACK on?)
-* Outflow valves max 13,700 or 9.7 delta p
+* Outflow valves max 13,700 or 9.7 delta P
 * EMER power available == can control pressurization
   * Need to do it manually?
+  * TODO@dwiese -- why?
 * ***Memorize: Low altitude alerting setpoints (see photo)***
   * See Pilot Training Guide page 7-15
 * Max takeoff altitude 14,000
 * Outflow valves in the FRONT of the aircraft
 * When cabin smoke memory items -- this brings all the smoke up front into the cockpit
-* HI-FLOW limitations (see AFM page 1-12) must be off when:
-  * TO power selected
-  * For landing
-  * Above 30k feet
-  * Anti-ice on
 * Need generator or APU for heat in baggage compartment
 * Keith AC on aircraft without APU